kasper-piskorski/docs/pages/documentation/7-examples/SQL-migration.md

 ## Migrating the World

-In this example, we will show you how to import data from a relational database to a Mindamps graph.
+In this example, we will show you how to import SQL data, from a relational database, to a MindmapsDB graph.

 ### Prerequisites